apache/airflow/docs/apache-airflow/best-practices.rst

     {{ var.json.<variable_name> }}

-Alternative option is to read from the environment variables in the top level python code instead of Airflow variables.
-This will avoid new connections to Airflow metadata DB everytime Airflow parses the python file.
+An alternative option is to use environment variables in the top-level python code or use Environment Variables to create and manage Airflow variables. to manage Airflow Variables.
+This will avoid new connections to Airflow metadata DB every time Airflow parses the python file.
+For more information, see: :ref:`managing_variables`.

 Top level Python Code